Share on your favorite

 Stately - A stately and dignified presence.

-Image - A representation of a person, object, or scene.
+Image - A Representation; a likeness.

 Resemblance - A similarity in appearance or character.

-林 means "woods, forest."
+林 means "woods, many."

 Forest - A place where trees and bamboo grow in abundance.